ibm-cloud-docs/watsonxdata/ikc_integration.md

 1. Optional: Click **Test connection** to test the connection.
 1. Click **Create**.
 The connection is added to the catalog.
 1. Go to **Add to catalog** > **Connected assets**.
-1. In the connected asset, click **Select source** and navigate to the table you want to import.
+1. In the connected asset, click **Select source** and navigate to the asset you want to import.
-1. Select the table and click **Add**.
-The table asset is successfully added to IKC.
+1. Select the asset and click **Add**.
+The asset is successfully added to IKC.

 ## Configure IKC in {{site.data.keyword.lakehouse_full}} UI
 {: #conf_ikc}